juliofslt/Zendesk-restore-and-backup-tool/README.md

-## Backup and Restore Tool for Triggers, Automations, and Macros
+## Backup and Restore Tool for Triggers, Automations, Macros & Dynamic Content

 ### Initial Setup
 - To use this tool: